Partnership for Global Infrastructure and Investment

-The Partnership for Global Infrastructure and Investment (PGII) is a collaborative effort by Group of Seven to fund infrastructure projects in developing nations based on the trust principles of the Blue Dot Network.
-It is considered to be the bloc's counter to China's Belt and Road Initiative and a key component of the “Biden Doctrine”.
+The Partnership for Global Infrastructure and Investment (PGII or PGI) is a collaborative effort by Group of Seven (G7) to fund infrastructure projects in developing nations based on the trust principles of the Blue Dot Network.
+It is intended to be the bloc's counter to China's Belt and Road Initiative and a key component of the "Biden Doctrine".

+PGII is a rebranding of the former Build Back Better World initiative.
+The re-brand followed difficulties in implementing the Biden administration's similarly named domestic legislative agenda.

+As of early 2024, few details of the initiative had been announced.

 History

 The partnership plan was announced for the first time in June 2022 during the 48th G7 summit in Germany.
 According to an article by Center for Strategic and International Studies, PGII is the repackaged version of the Build Back Better World (B3W) initiative which President Biden announced at the 47th G7 summit in the United Kingdom.